AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

-The release date for [!UICONTROL Cloud Manager] release 2022.9.0 is 9 September 2022.
+The release date for [!UICONTROL Cloud Manager] release 2022.9.0 is 8 September 2022.
 The next release is planned for 6 October 2022.

 ## What's New {#what-is-new}

+* Cloud Manager support for horizontal multi-region auto-scaling.
-* There is now a new card on the welcome page, customized for users that have no Cloud Manager roles other than the **user** role.
-This card guides them navigating to AEM environments and explains restricted program access.
+* New Welcome Page card customized for users that have only a Cloud Manager User role guiding them on how to navigate to AEM environments and restricted program access.
-* Users without any Cloud Manager user profiles can not access program detail.
-They can however, navigate to authoring end points from the Cloud Manager landing page.
+* Customers without any Cloud Manager role will not be able to access program details.
+They can however, navigate to Author end points from CM landing page.
-* Pipeline failures related to retries were eliminated by building in greater resiliency.
+* Eliminate pipeline failures arising from retry failures achieved by building greater resiliency.

 ## Bug Fixes {#bug-fixes}

+* Improved customer feedback related to customer AEM app build when maven faces connectivity issues to private repos.
+* On rare occasions, when the health check system is not able to retrieve a valid health score, an auto-scale event will not be triggered.